 Assignment occurs when one party to a contract (assignor) transfers its rights under a contract to another party (assignee).
-Contract law generally permits assignments.
-It is recommended that agencies draft their contracts to require the submission of a written request from the contractor to the Contract Manager to change the contractor's name or to recognize a successor in interest to the contract.
+Contract law generally permits assignments;487 however, certain assignments may be subject to enhanced scrutiny.488 It is recommended that agencies draft their contracts to require the submission of a written request from the contractor to the Contract Manager to change the contractor's name or to recognize a successor in interest to the contract.
 Agency legal counsel should be consulted if after the proposed assignment, the contractor will not be responsible for any performance under the contract.